Boise-State-University-CS-121/template-cs121-activity1.2/README.md

 ```

-There are three steps to submitting to GitHub
+There are three steps to submitting to GitHub, which you will do every
+time you want to update your files on GitHub.

 1. Add your files (stage for commit)
 2. Commit with a commit message
 3. Push your changes